Welcome toThe Rothschild Archive'swebsite

 Sources for business history: letters of August Belmont Rothschild Agent in New York: 1860s

-Exhibition - Rothschilds and the First World War
+Exhibition - Rothschilds & the First World War

 Three of the sons of Leopold de Rothschild (1845-1917) were officers in the Bucks Yeomanry.
 Lionel Nathan de Rothschild (1882-1942), the eldest, reluctantly remained at New Court where he was of great value to his country managing the business and organising the recruitment and provison of assistance to the troops.